neonimi/corona/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you canâ€™t go back!**
+Once you `eject`, you cançª¶å†² go back!**

-If you arenâ€™t satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you arençª¶å†² satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point youâ€™re on your own.
+At this point youçª¶å†³e on your own.

-You donâ€™t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldnâ€™t feel obligated to use this feature.
-However we understand that this tool wouldnâ€™t be useful if you couldnâ€™t customize it when you are ready for it.
+You donçª¶å†² have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldnçª¶å†² feel obligated to use this feature.
+However we understand that this tool wouldnçª¶å†² be useful if you couldnçª¶å†² customize it when you are ready for it.

 ## Learn More